Learning to Estimate 3-D States of Deformable Linear Objects from Single-Frame Occluded Point Clouds: Method

 Firstly, we have to recognize which node lies in the missing part of the input point cloud.
-We define an occlusion possibility $p_j$ of the node $\bm y_j$ as the max value of the heatmap among all input points:
+We define the visible possibility of the considered node $\bm y_j$ as the max value of the heatmap among all input points: